By Stefanie Michaels

 - Take a boat trip to one of the nearby islands, such as Paxos or Antipaxos, and explore their unspoiled beaches and charming villages.
 Ferries run regularly between Corfu old town and Paxos, particularly during summer.
 The trip takes 55 minutes.

 - Try some of the local cuisine, which is influenced by both Greek and Italian flavors.
 Corfiot cuisine is known for its Mediterranean and Venetian influence.
-These two influences are melded into some of the most delicious dishes.
-Be sure to try the island’s famous olive oil and Corfu wine.
+These two cooking styles are melded into some of the most delicious dishes.
+Be sure to try the island’s famous olive oil and Corfu wine, too.

 - Take a dive in the crystal clear waters of Corfu and discover the island’s vibrant marine life, including colorful fish and octopuses.
 Pavlopetri, the Peloponnese 5,000-year-old sunken city is for both divers and snorkelers.
 Pavlopetri, thrived for around 2,000 years before it was claimed by the sea, is one of Europe’s first ‘planned’ cities, with residential and commercial neighbourhoods.